gromakovsky/Orchid/README.md

     return a + b
 ```

+### Class definition

+Class definition starts with `class` keyword followed by class name, optional parent class in parenthesis and `:` symbol.
+The next lines contain indented block with class's body containing sequence of class statements. **TODO**

 ### Variable definition

 Variable definition may occur as a top-level statement (in this case it's global variable) or inside function body (local variable).
 It has a form `type name = value`.